Thiago Carleto

-Thiago Carleto Alves (born 24 March 1989), known as Thiago Carleto or simply Carleto, is a Brazilian footballer who plays as a left back.
+Thiago Carleto Alves (born 24 March 1989), known as Thiago Carleto or simply Carleto, is a Brazilian former footballer who played as a left back.

 Club career

 Santos

 Born in São Bernardo do Campo, Carleto joined Santos' youth setup in 2000, aged ten.
 On 11 April 2007, he made his first team debut by coming on as a substitute for fellow youth graduate Dionísio in a 2–0 Campeonato Paulista home win against Juventus-SP.

 Back to the under-20s for the remainder of the year, Carleto only featured in one further match for the main squad: a 1–1 Série A home draw against Palmeiras on 13 October 2007.
 The following 25 January, after impressing in the year's Copa São Paulo de Futebol Júnior, he was definitely promoted to the main squad.

 Carleto was a regular starter during the 2008 Paulistão, overcoming longtime incumbent Kléber.

 Valencia

 On 26 November 2008, Carleto agreed to a five-and-a-half-year contract with La Liga side Valencia CF. He only made his debut abroad the following 14 February, replacing injured Emiliano Moretti in a 1–1 La Liga home draw against Málaga CF.

 On 20 August 2009, Carleto was loaned to Segunda División side Elche CF for the season.
 He scored his first professional goal on 13 September, netting his team's first in a 2–2 draw at UD Salamanca.